The most common loan options available for purchasing a home are Conventional, FHA and VA.

 - A VA funding fee of 0 to 3.3% (this fee may be financed) of the loan amount is paid to the VA

 Fixed-rate mortgages have the same interest rate for the life of the loan.
-Because of this, your monthly payment remains the same
+Because of this, your monthly payment (principal and interest) remains the same.
+Please note… the insurance or taxes portion of your mortgage (if escrowed) may increase or decrease throughout the life of the mortgage

 Adjustable-rate mortgage (ARMs) have interest rates that will change over the life of the loan.
 Since the rate will change, your payment will change, making this option riskier than a fixed rate mortgage